t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 ACOPYSYS.MAP  - Plink linker-created MAP file<br>

 <b>Experimental boot EPROM</b><br>
 This can be used to turn an NCP control unit into a headless CP/M system.
 A 2732 EPROM was used in this system.
 This bootloader was derived from the floppy driver.
-It simply attempts to boot CP/M from drive unit 0 (A:) in an endless loop.
+It simply attempts to boot CP/M from Drive 0 (A:).
 The boot disk would have been preconfigured using the ASETSIO and ASETIO utilities to use the TTY device (SIO1) as the console.
 A dumb-terminal connected to SIO1 is then used as the console.<br>
 BOOTPROM.MAC  - Experimental boot EPROM for Network Control Processor.<br>
 BOOTPROM.LNK  - PLinkII linker command file for BOOTPROM.MAC<br>